You are using an outdated browser. Please upgrade your browser to improve your experience.

 Tax Information (1098-T)

-The Form 1098-T is a Tuition Payment Statement, which includes information that colleges and universities are required to issue for the purpose of determining a student's eligibility for education tax credits.
+The Form 1098-T is a Tuition Payment Statement, which includes information that colleges and universities are required to issue so that students may determine their eligibility for education tax credits.

 - What is reported on the Form 1098-T?